tronprotocol/libp2p/src/main/java/org/tron/p2p/example/README.md

     --aws-region <arg>            if server-type is aws, it's region of aws api, such as "eu-south-1", required,
                                   string
+    --change-threshold <arg>      change threshold of add and delete to publish, optional, should be > 0 and < 1.0, default 0.1
     --dns-private <arg>           dns private key used to publish, required, hex string of length 64
     --domain <arg>                dns domain to publish nodes, required,